Complete Guide to theUK Spouse Settlement Visa

 - evidence of your permission to be in the country you’re applying in (if home country, send in birth certificate)

 - tuberculosis test (only if you’re from any of these countries)

-Say thanks for this free information on the UK spouse settlement visa by turning off your ad blockers.
+Say thanks for this free guide to the UK spouse settlement visa process by turning off your ad blockers for this site.

 Sponsor’s Bank Statments: